Frequently Asked Questions

 Yes, the same Scene can be embedded in multiple pages in your site, or you may prefer to embed different Scenes.
 There is no limit to the number of Scenes you can create.

-You need to copy and paste a small piece of HTML code called the “Embed Code”, from your SitePal account into your web page.
-In your account, locate the “Publish” button for the Scene you wish to embed.
-Our Getting Started guide describes this process in detail.
+You need to copy a small piece of code called the “Embed Code” from your SitePal account into your web page.
+In your account, locate the “Publish” button for your Scene, and then select the “Embed” option.

-Yes it is possible.
+Yes this is possible & can be done without programming.
 We’ve found that variability of the audio message adds to its effectiveness.
-To do that - create different versions of the audio message, then assign them all to your Scene.
-The Scene will then randomly select one of those audio each time it is called upon to speak.
-In your audio library, hold down the ‘CTRL’ key to multi-select.
+To do so - create different versions of your audio message, then assign them all to your Scene.
+In your audio library, hold down ‘CTRL’ to multi-select, and select the ‘Random’ option above the list.
+The Scene will then randomly select one of the assigned audios each time it is called upon to speak.

 Another option is to use the API.
-Programmers can select audios dynamically, that might be specifically targeted to individual visitors.
+Programmers can select or generate audios that are specifically targeted to individual visitors.

-You may specify the dimensions of the embedded Scene when you publish it.
+You can specify the dimensions of the embedded Scene when you publish your Scene.
+Alternatively, if your page is responsive, select the ‘responsive’ setting, which automatically adapts to the page.

-Every time you make changes to your Scene,this affects any instance of the Scene previously published to your website.
-Creating separate Scenes is therefore necessary if you want different SitePal content to be included in different pages of your website.
+When you modify your Scene, changes affect any instance of the Scene that was previously published.
+Creating separate Scenes is therefore necessary if you want different SitePal avatars to be included in different pages of your website.

 Yes.
 You would need to generate a video of your Scene and then add the video to PowerPoint.
-Video generation is support for Gold plan and higher.
+Video generation is supported for the Gold plan and higher.

 There is no limit.